 - Permission to edit Organizations to add presets to Organizations.

 - Permission to edit cameras within an Organization to assign a preset to the camera within the Organization.

 Any camera must have a preset selected for it.
 When you have just installed Watcher, there is a Default preset in it.
 The Default preset is available in all organizations.

 If you are using Watcher as a CCTV system, the Default preset would be enough.
 However, feel free to use presets as you like to facilitate DVR settings for many cameras.

 Select Camera presets in the main menu on the left of the page.

 You may select an existing preset to edit or delete some presets here.
 This page also shows a non-editable preset summary: DVR parameters, adjustability and availability in all Organizations.
 These parameters are set via the form described below.

 Click Create preset.

 The form with preset settings opens:

-When you hover over the info mark at the DVR Days Limit for records with detected motion field, a pop-up box with the parameters explanation opens.
+When you hover over the info mark, a pop-up box with the parameter explanation opens.